Identity theft, financial goals, money and romance, canceling a credit card and more.

 For example, mistake number four: “Not understanding the perils of credit cards.”
 When some young people receive their first credit card, they treat it like free money.
 He says, “each month they delay the repayment of their debt, the outstanding amount increases exponentially.”
 Check out the other mistakes.

 Article last modified on October 10, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This Week Around The Web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Identity Theft - AMP.